June 23, 2017

 Active Directory and Objects

 Active Directory (AD) is a global authentication directory, which provides centralized IT infrastructure management.
 AD is one of the most critical business applications, which means that recovery is essential to lowering service downtime.
 AD can contain and manage a multitude of objects, which must be strongly organized.
 Some of the objects depend on others, and the recovery process can be time-consuming and complex.
-The quality of the recovery process depends directly on a good backup, which must contain lost data.
+The quality of the recovery process depends directly on a VMware backup software, which must contain lost data.
 Have you ever been in a situation where one or more of Active Directory objects, such as a user, group, or entire Organization Unit (OU) were accidentally removed, or changed in AD?
 For example, we have an Active Directory domain controller, which contains several OUs and some users.

 For some time everything went fine until someone permanently deleted an entire organizational unit.